 Before applying for membership, each applicant should:

-- Read By-Law No. 1 and the National Standard relevant to their professional status
+Read the National Standard relevant to their professional status

 Before sending any completed application form to the PHA, each applicant must identify the category of membership for which they are applying.
 Each application must also be supported by documents, preferably in electronic format, that include:

 a copy of the applicant's official academic transcript/s.

 evidence of the nature and length of their professional work experience.